Our club holds 10 train meets every year. The next

 Limited Edition O gauge Union Pacific Flat Car With 2 Die-cast 1:43 Scale Broguiere's Farm Fresh Dairy 1950's DIVCO Milk Vans!

-Standard gauge and 'O' gauge loops and ran an assortment of trains around a peacful country town.
-Of special note was a very
+set up a Standard gauge loop and 2 'O' gauge loops and ran an assortment of 'spooky' trains fit for the occasion around a

 Very spooky and scary layout set up by Jeff & Denyse Meyer and Steve